fufexan/nix-gaming/README.md

 To install packages with `nix-env`, run
 ```
 cd path/to/osu.nix
-nix-env -if . # to install osu
+nix-env -if . # to install osu-stable
-nix-env -if . -A packages.x86_64-linux.<package> # osu/wine-osu/discord-ipc-bridge
+nix-env -if . -A packages.x86_64-linux.<package> # osu-stable/wine-osu/discord-ipc-bridge
 ```

 To add them to your `environment.systemPackages` or `home.packages`, add this in